Evia and Adah

 I dedicate this series to my sons and my grandchildren.
 I realize that I’m a thought leader, among some on certain slices of life.
 I know that various others have generously helped themselves to the pillars of my work which I’ve mostly aimed at black women: promote self interests first and foremost, marriage to quality men only–from any group, vetting, reciprocity, mix and mingle in the global village, highlight black beauty and desirability, play the female card, escape from poisonous people and places, living well, make silent moves, use shrewdness and common sense in all decisions, supreme importance of culture, etc. I’ve also stressed the continuing need for black women to form networks and make sacrifices, if necessary, to form intentional communities/networks made up of women who are likeminded, with similar values.
 There is great power and protection in numbers when those people are connected, so I will continue to stress all of these.

 Forming and joining high functioning intentional communities/networks is the ONLY way to survive and elevate/thrive, especially in the coming decades, for most black American women.
-I aim that message at black American women, in particular, because what most don’t seem to realize is that the average person in other groups belongs to either an automatic or an intentional network already.
+I aim that message at black American women, in particular, because what most don’t seem to realize is that the average person in other groups belongs to either an automatic, organic, or intentional network–already.
+These networks are invisible to most black Americans, so they think that others function as individuals as most black American do, but most others do NOT.
 The world is run by networks.
+Success and especially sustained success is only possible when people operate in groups.
+As I’ve often said, “Solo birds are quickly eliminated–one by one.”
+Black American women must find like-minded others and join with them.

 Others have said that I said certain things, which I didn’t, or imposed their own interpretation on things I’ve said.
 This coming series represents the quintessential Evia Moore.
 Nothing fancy.
 No frills.